-P 1980 / 2018 Move Records move.com.au

-Here is the the fourth in a series of suites written for this lively little orchestra, a gathering that includes some of Australia's foremost jazz musicians:
+P 1980 / 2018 Move Records move.com.au Here is the the fifth and final in a series of suites written for this lively little orchestra, a gathering that includes some of Australia's foremost jazz musicians:

-Bob Barnard: Cornet Ron Falson: Trumpet Tony Gould: Piano

-Chris Qua ("Smedley"): Tree-bass Len ("Sluggsy") Barnard: Drums and Bass-Clarinet

-Paul Furniss: Alto Saxophone and Clarinet Errol Buddle: Tenor Saxophone and Clarinet Roy Ainsworth: Baritone Saxophone

-Tom Sparkes: Clarinet and Cor-Anglais John ("Darky") McCarthy: Clarinet

-Herb Cannon or John Costelloe: Trombone

-Ian Bloxsom: Percussions
+Bob Barnard: Cornet Ron Falson: Trumpet Tony Gould: Piano Chris Qua ("Smedley"): Tree-bass Len ("Sluggsy") Barnard: Drums Paul Furniss: Alto Saxophone and Clarinet Errol Buddle: Tenor Saxophone and Clarinet Roy Ainsworth: Baritone Saxophone and Bass-Clarinet Tom Sparkes: Clarinet and Cor-Anglais John ("Darky") McCarthy: Clarinet Herb Cannon or John Costelloe: Trombone John Sangster: Vibraphone Ian Bloxsom: Percussions

-And the featured soloists: Graeme Lyall, Tenor Saxophone, and Keith Hounslow, Pocket-Cornet (with the little mute and the plunger) and Flugelhorn Take that 3'16" The good old days
+And the featured soloists: Graeme Lyall, Tenor Saxophone, and Keith Hounslow, Pocket-Cornet (with the little mute and the plunger) and Flugelhorn 1 What was that?
+3'58" Well, all I did was ...